All Episodes

 Who the hell else is involved?

-Oh, these, you know, the usual suspects.
+You know, the usual suspects.

-Oh, you gotta love it, folks.
+Oh, you got to love it, folks.

 You just have to eat it up.